seanodaniels/monster-list-webpack-intro/README.md

 ## Acknowledgments

 * Adrian Padua for chucking all the SRD info into an API. http://www.dnd5eapi.co/
-* Wizards of the Coast for making all the RP belong to us.
+* Wizards of the Coast for making all the RP are belong to us.